EricThomson/anaties/readme.md

 ## Notes
 ### What about wavelets?
-I may add wavelets at some point for time-frequency analysis, but if you want to get started with wavelets in Python, I recommend http://ataspinar.com/2018/12/21/a-guide-for-using-the-wavelet-transform-in-machine-learning/
+I may add wavelets at some point, but it isn't plug-and-play enough for this repo.
+If you want to get started with wavelets in Python, I recommend http://ataspinar.com/2018/12/21/a-guide-for-using-the-wavelet-transform-in-machine-learning/

 ### Edge artifacts
 Handling edge artifacts can be tricky: currently I use Gustaffson's method as the default, though at some point might tinker with that -- there are many options.

+## Acknowledgments
+- Songbird wav is open source from: https://freesound.org/people/Sonic-ranger/sounds/243677/
+- Developed with the support of NIH Bioinformatics, and the Neurobehavioral Core at NIEHS.

 ## To do
+- add ability to control event colors in spectrogram.
+- Should I be subtracting mean before taking fft?
 - ind_limits: add checks for data, data_limits, clarify description and docs
-- Add playback of ephys signals (see notes in audio_playback_workspace), incorporate this into some tests of filtering, etc.. simpleaudio package is too simple I think.
+- Add audio playback of signals (see notes in audio_playback_workspace), incorporate this into some tests of filtering, etc.. simpleaudio package is too simple I think.
 - Add numerical tests with random seed set not just graphical eyeball tests.
 - Long-term: autodocs (sphinx?)
 - Long-term: Make audio player that shows location in waveform for spectrogram.

-## Data sources
-Songbird wav is open source and available from https://freesound.org/people/Sonic-ranger/sounds/243677/

-## About
-Developed with the support of the Neurobehavioral Core at NIEHS: https://www.niehs.nih.gov/research/atniehs/facilities/neurobehavioral/index.cfm